John Kingston Jr.

 John Tabor Kingston Jr. (January 4, 1860 – August 26, 1898) was a member of the Wisconsin State Senate during the 1891 and 1893 sessions.

 Kingston, a native of Necedah, Wisconsin, represented the 11th district as a Democrat.
-After the conclusion of his political career, he served in the United States Army during the Spanish–American War.
-Soon after the war, Kingston died of peritonitis or typhoid fever on August 26, 1898, in Coamo, Puerto Rico and was buried there.
+After concluding his political career, he served in the United States Army during the Spanish–American War.
+Shortly after the war, Kingston died of peritonitis or typhoid fever on August 26, 1898, in Coamo, Puerto Rico where he was buried.